 Flutter is relatively young but it comes with all the bells and whistles in the form of packages, you can access any native features such as Camera, Bluetooth by using those plugins and if there is no plugin available for your use cases, You can turn into platform channels.

 What are the platform channels?

 Platform channels are Flutter’s way of providing us access to the native part of the application.
 It is a simple message passing pattern in which the Flutter portion of your app sends messages to its host, the native portion of your app, over a platform channel.

 The host listens on the platform channel and receives the message.
 It then calls into any number of platform-specific APIs using the native programming language (Java, Kotlin, Swift) and sends back a response to the client, the Flutter portion of your app.

 In fact, all the plugins available for flutter are also using this same pattern.

 Believe it or not, tooling support is very important for you and your team to take advantage and flutter is really great at it.
 Flutter has built-in support on Android studio and it has plugins for IntelliJ-IDEA and VS code.
-VS code is turning itself into an universal IDE and if your team already uses it, they don’t have to switch to anything for Flutter development.
+VS Code is turning itself into a universal IDE and if your team already uses it, they don’t have to switch to anything for Flutter development.

-Flutter’s documentation is great that it gives you with the correct introduction and provides information based on your past experience and tech stack.
-The team is also planning to improve the documentation to include more cookbook styles docs.
+Flutter’s documentation is great that it gives you the correct introduction and provides information based on your past experience and tech stack.
+The team is also planning to improve the documentation to include more cookbook-style docs.

 I am not sure about you but I like to do things with passion, I love things which are a source of enjoyment to learn and which are great to play with.
 Flutter is really enjoyable to learn, the last time I got this feeling with Laravel in which everything just works out of the box.
 Flutter also provides the same level of joy by making everything easy to use and easy to customize.
 You can check out these posts to find out what others has to say about their experience with flutter.